droglenc/NCMTH207/resources/Syllabus-Current.md

 <img class="img-right" src="../img/cell-cheat.jpg">

-Your conduct in class should revolve around the idea of being respectful of all others in the class.
-Adhering to the following behaviors should be considered the minimum requirements to being respectful of others:
+My intent is to create a classroom environment where solid learning of Statistics can occur.
+One part of this environment is a well-organized course structure built upon relevant learning resources and interesting realistic exercises.
+Another part is my availability to assist you in learning from these resources and exercises.
+A third part in creating that environment is your conduct within it.
+My expectations of you are that you will fully participate in the course (see above) and be respectful of all others in the class.
+At a minimum, I expect you to adhere to the following behaviors:

-* Arrive to class on time.
+* Please arrive to class on time.
 If you arrive late, then take the first available seat as quietly as possible.
 If you need to leave early, then please sit near the exit.
-* You are expected to attend the entire class period.
+* Please attend the entire class period.
 Leaving class early defeats the purpose of the class period, does not take advantage of resources (i.e., the professor) that can significantly help your learning, and does not build statistical stamina.
+Please take care of your personal needs (e.g., using the restroom) before class so that you can stay focused for the entire class period.
+* Please turn your computer on immediately so that you can promptly begin the daily preparation check.
+* Please limit computer use to class work.
+* Please **do not use your own computer** during class unless you clear it with me at the beginning of the semester.
-* Turn off and store out-of-sight cell phones and other electronic devices
+* Please turn off and store out-of-sight cell phones and other electronic devices.
-* Computer use is limited to class work.
-* If you choose to use your own computer, then please sit as far forward in class as possible.
+* Please **do not listen to music** (or otherwise wear ear buds) during class.
-* Do not engage in side discussions while I or others are speaking to the entire class.
+* Please do not engage in side discussions while I or others are speaking to the entire class.
-*	Do not sleep in class -- this behavior is rude and distracting to others (especially the professor).
+*	Please do not sleep in class -- this behavior is rude and distracting to others (especially the professor).
-* Unpack before and pack after class -- opening and closing  backpacks, rustling of papers or jackets is disruptive and disrespectful to others.
-* Do not use disrespectful language when addressing others.
+* Please do not use disrespectful language when addressing others.

 Finally, note that the [College's Academic Integrity Statement & Policy](https://my.northland.edu/student-policies/academic-policies/#academic-integrity){:target="_blank"} will be followed in this course.
 Please make sure that you are familiar with its content.

 ----

-## Accommodations
-It is the policy and practice of Northland College to create inclusive and accessible learning environments consistent with federal and state law. *If you have already established accommodations* with the Office of Accessibility Resources (OAR), please communicate your approved accommodations to me as soon as possible so that we can discuss your needs in this course. *If you have not yet established services* through OAR, but have a condition that requires accommodations (e.g., attention, learning, vision, hearing, mental, physical, or other health related concern), you should contact OAR (Ponzio 231 or 715-682-1387) or [Donna Jones-Ilsley, Coordinator of Student Accessibility Resources](mailto:djones-ilsley@northland.edu).
+### Footnotes

+[^email]: While I am pretty open-minded and not much of a stickler when it comes to e-mail etiquette, some professors are.
+And it is always better to send an appropriate rather than an inappropriate e-mail.
+[Here](https://www.scribendi.com/advice/how_to_email_a_professor.en.html) and [here](https://www.insidehighered.com/views/2015/04/16/advice-students-so-they-dont-sound-silly-emails-essay) are some good suggestions for e-mailing professors.

+[^1]: I believe the research (e.g., [here](http://www.medicaldaily.com/why-using-pen-and-paper-not-laptops-boosts-memory-writing-notes-helps-recall-concepts-ability-268770){:target="_blank"}, [here](http://www.pbs.org/wgbh/nova/next/body/taking-notes-by-hand-could-improve-memory-wt/){:target="_blank"}, and [here](http://www.lifehack.org/articles/featured/writing-and-remembering-why-we-remember-what-we-write.html){:target="_blank"}) that suggests that you are more likely to remember concepts if you hand-write those concepts down, rather than copy-and-pasting or typing the text.

+[^2]: General advice for how much time should be spent outside of class for each hour inside of class can be found, among many, [here](https://www.collegeparentcentral.com/2010/02/is-your-college-student-investing-enough-time-studying/){:target="_blank"}, [here](http://classroom.synonym.com/ratio-studying-class-time-college-1075.html){:target="_blank"}, [here](https://www.usu.edu/asc/studysmart/pdf/estimating_study_hours.pdf){:target="_blank"}, and [here](http://collegelife.about.com/od/academiclife/f/How-Much-Time-Should-I-Spend-Studying-In-College.htm){:target="_blank"}.